gvwilson/fiction/santas/index.md

 he could actually help Santa Hood
 (and Santa Greenwood too, of course).
-For a moment he saw himself standing beside them, blasting away with the raygun while his new-found teammates tossed their grenades and waved their ax menacingly.
+For a moment he saw himself standing beside them, blasting away with the ray gun while his new-found teammates tossed their grenades and waved their ax menacingly.
 Maybe he could even—